 Admiral Plimley, looking on, asked, “Did they answer?”

-"Yes.
+“Yes.
 I received the signal via my CT.
 Both said they would like some milk, and Cayla said to include some biscuits with peanut butter.
-Girls,” Jenetta said, addressing the Jumakas, "Why don't you activate the speakers on your collars so the other admirals can hear you when you speak."
+Girls,” Jenetta said, addressing the Jumakas, “Why don't you activate the speakers on your collars so the other admirals can hear you when you speak.”

 “Okay, Jenetta,” Cayla said, the words coming from her collar this time.

-"I don't mean to offend you or demean your terrier, Arnold," Jenetta said, "but the intelligence level of Jumakas is far superior to the reputed levels of most Terran canine species.
-Canines do make wonderful companions because they are loyal, loving, and protective, but I don't believe they can communicate with each other except on very basic levels through bark loudness and frequency, and through body movements and positions.
+“I don't mean to offend you or demean your terrier, Arnold,” Jenetta said, “but the intelligence level of Jumakas is far superior to the reputed levels of most Terran canine species.
+Canines do make wonderful companions because they're loyal, loving, and protective, but I don't believe they can communicate with each other except on very basic levels using vocal loudness and frequency, as well as through body movements and positions.
 Dolphins, whales, and other marine life do verbally communicate with each other, but even they fall far short of how we define sentient life.
-The Jumaka body is ideally suited for life in the jungles and forests of Taurentlus-Thur, but the lack of a hand with an opposing thumb for gripping imposes severe limitations in a world ideally suited to hominoids.
-However, that shouldn't exempt them from being declared as sentient."
+The Jumaka body is ideally suited for life in the jungles and forests of Taurentlus-Thur, but the lack of a hand with opposable digits for gripping imposes severe limitations in a world designed to suit hominoids.
+However, that shouldn't exempt them from being declared sentient.”

-"They're afraid of us," Tayna said.
+“They're afraid of us,” Tayna said.
 All eyes at the table immediately looked down to where the two Jumakas were seated next to Jenetta.
 Only their heads and necks were visible above the edge of the table.

-"They run when they see us coming," Cayla said.
+“On Dakistee, they ran when they saw us coming,” Cayla said.

-"That will change once they understand you won't hurt them unless you're attacked first," Jenetta said.
-"If the GA Senate confirms sentience, I believe that attitudes will change almost overnight as the press spreads the words throughout GA space."
+“That'll change once they understand you won't hurt them unless you're attacked first,” Jenetta said.
+“Once the G.A.
+Senate confirms sentience, I believe attitudes will change almost overnight as the press spreads the word throughout G.A. space.”

 “I hope so,” Tayna said.
 “We only want to live in peace and raise our families.”

-"We understand, Admiral Ressler," Cayla said.
-"Jenetta has explained the process to us.
+“We understand, Admiral Ressler,” Cayla said.
+“Jenetta has explained the process to us.
 We will be patient because for the first time since hominoids began capturing or killing our people, we can see a day coming when we will be free everywhere in G.A. space.”

-"Jen, if I might be permitted to change the topic of conversation," Admiral Bradlee said after a few seconds of silence at the table, "while you were on leave you've been receiving summarized reports, but now you need to delve into the full text.
-You have an enormous amount of catching up to do."
+“Jen, if I might be permitted to change the topic of conversation,” Admiral Holt said after a few seconds of silence at the table.
+“While on leave, you were receiving summarized reports, but now you need to delve into the full text.
+You have an enormous amount of catching up to do.”

-"I realize that, Roger.
-And I've been spending every minute possible reviewing past sessions of the Board and reading all filed reports."
+“I realize that, Brian.
+And I've been spending every minute possible reviewing past sessions of the Board, both general and executive, and reading all filed reports.”

 “Yes, but the reason I bring it up is because of the situation with the Denubbewa.”